Bareflank/hypervisor/bfdrivers/src/arch/linux/README.md

 popd
 ```

-On Linux, you can also run the following from the repo's root:
+On Linux, you can also run the following shortcuts from the repo's root:

 ```
 make load